Redkiller5451/Powerplay/README.md

 2 cards are Intoxicated.
 I prioritize affecting On-Pick cards.

 ### Enforcer (Evil, Mafia)
-One card has Unknown Obstacle on them.
+One card has Block on them.

 ### Forger (Evil, Mafia)
 A Good and Evil card swap registered cards.